Mango-Indigo/Privacy-Machine/README.md

 --------------------------------------------
 Requirements
 --------------------------------------------
-For Extension Local
-	A python IDE
-	The conda libraries in python
-	The flask, flask_cors libraries in python
+For Extension Local: A python IDE, The conda libraries in python, The flask, flask_cors libraries in python

 ------------------------------------------